3D podcast

 Content

 Increasingly popular in recent years, the podcast medium is part of everyday life for many in 2021.
-And the concept of an auditory information broadcast is anything but new – think radio broadcast.
+The podcasting and audio drama industry has seen significant growth, and the concept of an auditory information broadcast is anything but new – think radio broadcast.
 And now the 3D podcasting?

 There’s now a podcast on just about every topic, so there’s no need to worry about the supply of content.
 Fortunately, there is now new momentum with 3D Spatial Audio technology.
 Even for podcasts!